kohjiaxuan/Visualisation-of-Gradient-Descent/README.md

 # Visualisation-of-Gradient-Descent
 1. By visualizing the gradient descent algorithm applied on a set of points that fits a quadratic equation, we understand better how the algorithm works.
-This is essential to understand how machine learning and numerous Python libraries work under te hood
+This is essential to understand how machine learning and numerous Python libraries work under the hood
 2. Latest file is <b>FINAL.
 Gradient Descent with quadratic equation variable learning rate.ipynb</b> modified on 9 Jun 2019
 3. Inspiration of this project was in <b>BA.
 ODE Equation solving with Pandas (Midpoint Method).ipynb</b>, which aimed to apply Euler/Midpoint Method (first order approximation) via numpy and pandas library
 4. Older versions of Juypter Notebook are named in alphabetical order (BA to BBH)